NU Finance club visited Wall Street District - NYC

 The College of Business Administration offers a variety of business clubs to help students expand both professionally and personally.
-Dr. Shawn Daly, dean of the College of Business Administration, states,
+Dr. Shawn Daly, professor of marketing, states,

 “The activities of the NU College of Business student organizations continue to expand and the clubs take on increasingly important directions.
 These accomplishments encompass high-value community service, as well as engaging in events that build the awareness of the institution in business and the community at large.
 We’re proud of what the students achieve and, in turn, I believe their activities are rewarded in the marketplace through the positions they are offered upon graduation.”